Why Vikings must be considered favorite to win NFC North over Lions, Packers

 Defensive coordinator Brian Flores gained recognition last season when he was able to turn one of the NFL's most generous defenses into a hard-hitting and effective unit.

-Greenard leads the team with 10.0 sacks and he also has 14 tackles for loss and 3 forced fumbles.
-Cashman has been remarkable with 73 tackles, 3.0 sacks, 6 tackles for loss and 7 passes defensed.
+Greenard leads the team with 10.0 sacks, and he also has 14 tackles for loss and three forced fumbles.
+Cashman has been remarkable with 73 tackles, 3.0 sacks, six tackles for loss, and seven passes defensed.

-The secondary features the play of Cam Bynum, Harrison Smith and Josh Metellus.
-All three are consistent tacklers and have combined for 7 interceptions.
+The secondary features the play of Cam Bynum, Harrison Smith, and Josh Metellus.
+All three are consistent tacklers and have combined for seven interceptions.

 The Vikings need the Lions to lose one game before the two teams meet in the season finale.
 If that happens, the Vikings could be in a position to topple hard-hitting Detroit and head into the NFC playoffs with the NFC North title.